 - There is a sales point near the Circus Maximus on the right side of the FAO building at Viale Aventino 59

-- The third sales point is at Viale Marconi 445, 500 m from the Basilica of St. Paul.
+- 500 m from the Basilica of St. Paul in Viale Marconi 445

 One of the most famous ice cream parlors in Rome is Giolitti.
 At Giolitti, you’ll find ice cream take away and a big saloon in the style of a Viennese coffee shop for sundaes.
 In these mugs the ice is buried under mountains of cream and they replace a lunch.